abalkin/kcc/README.md

 By convention, k programmers tend to use capitals very sparingly, typically only when absolutely necessary.
 This applies both to code and comments.
 Identifiers in CamelCase are generally unwelcome, and c_style is not permitted at all since underscore is an operator.
-Function and variable identifiers are often boiled down to an absolute minumum, short identifiers 1-3 chars long are commonplace, which does not impact readability and comprehension given that function/variable definitions are adequately annotated.
-Short identifiers might sound like a bad idea to an OOP programmer, but a well-structured and well-formatted k program typically fits on a single screen and requires little or no scrolling, and jumping between source files is much less frequent.
-This way, when the entire program fits into your visual buffer, "cryptic" identifiers are no longer a problem, because their annotated declarations are also right in front of you:
+Function and variable identifiers are very often boiled down to an absolute minumum, short identifiers 1-3 chars long are commonplace, which does not impact readability and comprehension given that function/variable definitions are adequately annotated.
+Short identifiers might sound like a bad idea to a Java programmer, but a well-structured and well-formatted k program typically fits on a single screen and requires little or no scrolling, and jumping between source files is more of an exception than a rule.
+The way our brain works is when the entire program fits into your visual buffer, "cryptic" identifiers are no longer a problem, because their annotated declarations are also right in front of you:

 ```